dhanji/dhanji.github.io/src/main/resources/pages/haskell-better.markdown

 But as I said, it will never head over to the mainstream.
 There are many reasons for this: Haskell's APIs are pedantic, quirkily designed, its monadic IO is confusing and complicated, and so on.
-But the main reason is that shift in mindset required is far too great.
-We're just too used to laundry-list-style sequences of instructions and attempting, however futilely, to mentally map the search-space of a complex real-world problem, in fairly literal terms.
+But the main reason is that the shift in mindset required is far too great.
+We're just too used to laundry-list-style sequences of instructions and attempting, however futilely, to map the search-space of complex real-world problems in our minds, in fairly literal terms.

 And I'm glad.
 I have fun with my exclusive little hobby, small community of co-conspirators, and that tiny bit of magic I feel every time I stand back and behold my latest Haskell creation!